If you are searching for the journal for your research paper publication

 It indicator that determines the number of articles (h), which has been cited at least h times of the day

-For example, h-index is 25, it means 25 articles have been cited at least 25 times each.
+For example, the h-index is 25, which means 25 articles have been cited at least 25 times each.

 Please note: Due to the differences in coverage between citation databases, and for each resource, you can specify a different value of the h-index for each author.

-The journal total article count = 9 and out of which almost first 8 papers (1 to 8) are cited at least 8 times or more
+The journal total article count is 9 and out of which almost the first 8 papers (1 to 8) are cited at least 8 times or more

 Hence the H-index value is = 8

-Last but not least ISI ranking and Altmetrics are also used for the calculation of journal metric.
+Last but not least ISI ranking and Altmetrics are also used for the calculation of journal metrics.

-Altmetrics, it goes beyond the traditional citation metrics for the measurement of social visibility around for a scientific article.
+Altmetrics goes beyond the traditional citation metrics for the measurement of social visibility around a scientific article.
 This information is based on a wide range of metrics, such as tweets, blog mentions, news, sites, media, social bookmarks, reviews, articles, and downloads.